kaytwo/satc-api-2024/part.md

 ## Executive Summaries

-Participants are expected to submit a **Executive Summary** of a project proposal by **May 1st, 2024**.
-The executive summary (ES), should contain the following information and is expected to be 2-4 pages (not including references).
+Participants who have been selected for the workshop are expected to submit a **Executive Summary** of a project proposal by **May 1st, 2024**.
+The executive summary (ES), should contain the following information and is expected to be 3-5 pages (not including references).
 Please ensure your proposal meets the [PAPPG](https://www.nsf.gov/publications/pub_summ.jsp?ods_key=papp) standards outlined by then NSF.

 Your ES should: